lucasgreenwell/siso_takehome/README.md

 # Hey Frank 👋
+For convenience, I went ahead and threw this up on vercel so you can play with the widget.
+Access it [here](https://siso-takehome.vercel.app/).

 ## There's some extra fluff in here because it's a next app and I wanted to keep the options selectors separate from the actual charts components.
 You probably only care about:
 1. [the chart widget](https://github.com/lucasgreenwell/siso_takehome/tree/main/dashboard/components/charts)